wesleyh51/MECH105-Algorithms/README.md

 # MECH105-Algorithms
-This repository contains the code for the project I did form my MECH105 class in 2021 This contains:
+This repository contains the code for the projects I have completed for my MECH105 class in 2021 This contains:
 * **Degradation of Aqueous Bromide:** Plots the degradtion of bromide in water over time.
 * **False Position Algorithm:** Determins the root of a funtion by utilizing bisection method.